-In sessions, I aim to help people learn and practice new skills to manage their stress/danger responses, worries, fears, emotional regulation, and mood issues.
-Relational therapy, using these methods and approaches can allow clients to be able to understand themselves better, enhance self-worth & self-esteem, support healthy peer and family relationships, manage past trauma, and show self-compassion.
+In sessions, I aim to help people learn and practice new skills and understand themselves, and their response systems better.
+Through our work together, we focus on person-focused goals, which typically include enhanced self-worth & self-esteem, healthy peer and family relationships, managing past trauma, and self-compassion.
 Most often, when these areas are understood and improved, positive changes in behaviour, mood, motivation, and other challenges come along with it!

 I provide in-person and online one-on-one video therapy.
 I have training and experience in online therapy and use a private, safe platform for all sessions.
 I am a member of OASW, CASW, OCSWSSW, SENG (Supporting the Emotional Needs of Gifted) and ABC Ontario (Association of Bright Children).

 I have over 15 years of experience providing supervision to MSW/BSW and CYC Practitioners and Students.
-I provide training, consultations and support to agency and organization staff and leaders, and have extensive experience over the last 25 years, in public speaking and conference presentations for health, social services, child welfare, police services, and other helping professions.
-I have been a chair and executive member of community health advisory committees and working groups for young people and their families.
+I provide training, consultations and support to agency and organization staff and leaders, and have over 25 years of experience in public speaking and conference presentations for a wide variety of professionals including RCMP, Ontario Midwives, Child Welfare and Health professionals.
+I have been a part time professor and instructor at Centennial College, George Brown College, and now Humber College in Toronto, ON.
+I have been a chair of community health advisory committees and and executive member in working groups for young people and their families.